benhulan/advanced-nodejs/README.md

  - `node_modules` is intentionally included in the git repo to understand the mock `find-me` package
  - `node stringDecoder.js` does not work on newer versions of NodeJS
  - `https.js` includes instructions to generate SSL certifcate for signing. key.pem and cert.pem are gitignored by this repo
- - `url.js` contains a list of commands that must be run within a node repl, or in the terminal with the `node -p "[COMMAND]"` syntax
+ - The following files contain lists of commands to be run within a node repl, or with the `node -p "[COMMAND]"` syntax
+  - `url.js`
+  - `os.js`